richieBao/USDA_CH_endup/docs/markdown/pcs_0_学写代码的方式.md

 参考文献（References）:

-[1] Mayer, C. (2018).
-Coffee break python: 50 workouts to kickstart your rapid code understanding in python.
+[1] Mayer, C. Coffee break python: 50 workouts to kickstart your rapid code understanding in python[M].
+September 16, 2018.

-[2] Shaw, Z. A. (2013).
-Learn python the hard way: A very simple introduction to the terrifyingly beautiful world of computers and code.
-Addison-Wesley.
+[2] Shaw, Z. A. Learn python3 the hard way: A very simple introduction to the terrifyingly beautiful world of computers and code[M].
+Addison-Wesley Professional,June 26, 2017.

-[3] Shaw, Z. A. (2016).
-Learn more python the hard way: The next step for new python programmers.
-Addison-Wesley Professional.
+[3] Shaw, Z. A. Learn more python the hard way: The next step for new python programmers[M].
+Addison-Wesley Professional, September 1, 2017.

-[4] Publishing, A. (2021).
-Python programming for beginners: The ultimate guide for beginners to learn python programming: Crash course on python programming for beginners.
+[4] Publishing, A. Python programming for beginners: The ultimate guide for beginners to learn python programming[M].October 26, 2022.

-[5] Rao, B. N. (2017).
-Learning python.
+[5] Rao, B. N. Learning python[M].
+CyberPlus Infotech Pvt.
+Ltd, February 14, 2021.

-[6] Snowden, J. (2021).
-Python for beginners A practical guide for the people who want to learn python the right and simple way.
+[6] Snowden, J. Python for beginners A practical guide for the people who want to learn python the right and simple way[M].
+Independently published, December 2, 2020.

 [7] 包瑞清; 学习PYTHON—做个有编程能力的设计师, 江苏凤凰科学技术出版社, 2015